Trumping and Power Majorization: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to Grahame Bennett for providing preprints of his work on majorization and inequalities.
 D.W.K. was supported by NSERC Discovery Grant 400160 and NSERC Discovery Accelerator Supplement 400233.
 R.P. was supported by NSERC Discovery Grant 400550.
 S.P. was supported by an NSERC Doctoral Scholarship.